shrinishLT/smart-ignore-test-automation/README.md

 3. **Create API type project on smartui and copy curl and paste in main.py at top in the CURL variable**

-4. **Change the start, end, buildname, and type as per requirememts in main.py variables**
+4. **Change the start, end, buildname, and type as per your choice in main.py variables**

 5. **Run the script**